-Testosterone is a potent Hormone that has vast effects on human physiological function.
+Testosterone is a potent Hormone that has huge effects on human physiological function.
 Most people are aware of the impact that Testosterone has on sexual function, strength, and body composition, but Testosterone also affects pulmonary health as well.
-These effects can be seen concerning both gender differences and with regard to the impact of Low-T on male health.
+These effects can be seen concerning both gender differences and about the impact of Low-T on male health.

 Women Are More Prone to Experience Asthma than Men Because Women Produce Less Testosterone